January 30, 2014

 Additional information is available online at www.CitizensEnergyGroup.com - Facebook - Twitter - YouTube

-Citizens Energy Group is a Public Charitable Trust providing safe and reliable energy services to more than 266,000 customers in and around Marion County.
-The Public Charitable Trust means the utility is managed only for the benefit of customers and the community.
+Citizens Energy Group is a Public Trust providing safe and reliable utility services to about 800,000 residential, commercial and industrial customers in the Indianapolis area.
+The Public Trust means its utilities are managed only for the benefit of customers and the community.

 Back to News Listing